- Graduate Admissions

 Courses from other institutions may be accepted with the approval of the student's advisory committee, the graduate committee, and the Graduate School.
 The minimum acceptable grade is B- or the equivalent.

 The total number of hours of academic credit used to satisfy the graduate school's degree requirements

 consists of all graduate course credit hours that appear on the plan of study and research credit hours (CS 69900) with grades of S that appear on the Purdue transcript.
 At least 90 total credit hours are required.

 For example, if a plan of study lists 27 credit hours an additional 63 research credits of CS 69900 with a grade of S are required to satisfy those degree requirements.
-The above mentioned Research Orientation Course and 2 Research Courses (CS 68900) are required additionally by the CS department.

 At least one-third of the total credit hours used to satisfy degree requirements must be earned while registered for doctoral study at Purdue University.

 The preliminary examination tests the student's competence in a research area and readiness for research on some specific problem.
 The content of the examination is at the discretion of the examining committee.
 The examination may consist, for example, of a presentation by the student of papers relevant to a research topic agreed upon by the student and the committee; or it may consist of a proposal for thesis research; or it may involve an oral examination over the material in appropriate courses beyond the qualifying level.